BOND: Benchmarking Unsupervised Outlier Node Detection on Static Attributed Graphs: Abstract

 \section{Abstract}

-Graph outlier detection is an emerging but crucial machine learning task with numerous applications.
-Despite the proliferation of algorithms developed in recent years, the lack of a standard and unified setting for performance evaluation limits their advancement and usage in real-world applications.
-To tap the gap, we present, (to our best knowledge) the first comprehensive \underline{u}nsupervised \underline{n}ode \underline{o}utlier \underline{d}etection benchmark for graphs called \method, with the following highlights: (1) evaluating fourteen methods with backbone spanning from classical matrix factorization to the latest graph neural networks; (2) benchmarking the method performance with different types of injected outliers and organic outliers on real-world datasets; (3) comparing the efficiency and scalability of the algorithms by runtime and GPU memory usage on synthetic graphs at different scales.
-Based on the analyses of extensive experimental results, we discuss the pros and cons of current \method methods and point out multiple crucial and promising future research directions.
+Detecting which nodes in graphs are outliers is a relatively new machine learning task with numerous applications.
+Despite the proliferation of algorithms developed in recent years for this task, there has been no standard comprehensive setting for performance evaluation.
+Consequently, it has been difficult to understand which methods work well and when under a broad range of settings.
+To bridge this gap, we present---to the best of our knowledge---the first comprehensive \underline{b}enchmark for unsupervised \underline{o}utlier \underline{n}ode \underline{d}etection on \rv{static attributed graphs} called \method, with the following highlights.
+(1) We benchmark the outlier detection performance of 14 methods ranging from classical matrix factorization to the latest graph neural networks.
+(2) Using nine real datasets, our benchmark assesses how the different detection methods respond to two major types of synthetic outliers and separately to ``organic'' (real non-synthetic) outliers.
+(3) Using an existing random graph generation technique, we produce a family of synthetically generated datasets of different graph sizes that enable us to compare the running time and memory usage of the different outlier detection algorithms.
+Based on our experimental results, we discuss the pros and cons of existing graph outlier detection algorithms, and we highlight opportunities for future research.
+Importantly, our code is freely available and meant to be easily extendable: \\ \url{https://github.com/pygod-team/pygod/tree/main/benchmark}